-Valuation date July 1, 2022 Actuarial cost method Entry Age Normal Method.
+Valuation date July 1, 2024 Actuarial cost method Entry Age Normal Method.
 Amortization Method Level Percentage of Payroll, Open Period Assumed annual payroll growth of 3.50% (3.00% for Judges) Remaining amortization period 20 years Asset valuation method 5-Year smoothed marked Inflation 2.25% Salary Increases 3.50% to 17.75% including inflation Investment Rate of Return 6.50% Retirement Age Age-based table of rates that are specific to the type of eligibility condition Mortality Sex-distinct Pub-2010 tables for General Employees, with scaling based on actual experience.
 Respective corresponding tables were used for healthy retirees, disabled retirees, and active members.
 Mortality rates are projected from 2010 using the MP-2019 scale.
-Other Notes: The interest rate on member contributions decreased from 7.00% to 6.50% effective January 1, 2021.
-The benefit accrual rate for members first enrolled on or after January 1, 2020 in the Main and Public Safety Systems is 1.75% (compared to 2.00% for members enrolled before January 1, 2020).
+Other Notes: The benefit accrual rate for members first enrolled on or after January 1, 2020 in the Main and Public Safety Systems is 1.75% (compared to 2.00% for members enrolled before January 1, 2020).
 The investment return assumption was updated from 7.00% to 6.50% beginning with the actuarial valuation as of July 1, 2022.
 All other actuarial assumptions used in the actuarial valuation as of July 1, 2022 were based on an experience review for the period from July 1, 2014 to July 1, 2019, and were adopted for first use commencing with the actuarial valuation as of July 1, 2020.
-The employer rates to the System are the statutory/Board approved contribution rates of 7.12% of payroll for the Main System (8.26% for members enrolled on or after January 1, 2020), 17.52% for the Judges System, 9.81% for Public Safety with prior Main System service System and 7.93% for Public Safety without prior Main System service System.
+The employer rates to the System are the statutory/Board approved contribution rates of 8.12% of payroll for the Main System (9.26% for members enrolled on or after January 1, 2020), 17.52% for the Judges System, 11.40% for Public Safety with prior Main System service System, 22.26% for BCI, 14.34% for State Public Safety, and 9.16% for Public Safety without prior Main System service System.In 2023, House Bill 1040 was passed, which closes the Main System to employees newly enrolled into the system on January 1, 2025 and later.
+The state employer contribution for 2026 and later was changed to be the amount sufficient to fund the Main System on actuarial basis, with the amortization of the unfunded liability determined on a level percent of payroll basis over a closed period beginning on January 1, 2026 and ending June 30, 2056.
+Legislation was passed relating to the Public Safety with Prior Service System.
+The Public Safety with Prior Service System was expanded to allow peace officers employed by the State to participate.
+The provisions are similar to the Public Safety with Prior Service System, but with a 6.00 percent employee contribution rate.
+The benefit multiplier and the vesting requirements for the Bureau of Criminal Investigation group were changed.